 - there are inefficiencies in commercial EO satellite data pricing – minimum order sizes of 25km2 to 100km2 at 5-100 EUR/km2 is often too much for small, geographically or temporally scattered EO tasks.

 Our technology provides a highly accurate classification of the objects on the image without the use of training data.
-It takes a satellite picture (1), clusters all pixels, then assigns classes to clusters (2) and provides users with information about classes and their sizes (3).
+It takes a satellite image (1), forms clusters of pixels, then assigns classes to clusters (2) and provides users with information about classes and their sizes (3).

 For a more technical description of the technology, please read our public whitepaper.